Goals of the Clinical Ethics Center

 Ethics Consultation Services

 The Center provides primary staffing to the Ethics Consultation Service and initiates a liaison function to selected units.
 Ethics consultations are responded to promptly.
-Over the past few years the consultation service has grown substantially, culminating in an average of over 100 case consultations at Memorial Medical Center.
+Over the past few years the consultation service has grown substantially, culminating in an average of over 500 case consultations per year at Memorial Medical Center.